Updated June 18, 2026

 Research suggests that ad avoidance stems from reactance, the pushback people feel when they sense that you're deliberately trying to capture their attention.
 And because traditional and “native” interruptive advertising still hijacks the viewer’s space, the result is often the same: the viewer numbs out, scrolls, mutes, or swipes out.

-In short, even if your ad appears to be regular content, engagement collapses the moment it feels scripted, overproduced, or disconnected from genuine user experiences.
-Fortunately, there’s an antidote: authenticity in digital storytelling.
+Fortunately, there's an antidote to the authenticity half of the problem: authenticity in digital storytelling.
 When a video feels like a genuine moment rather than a brand asset, people stay, watch, and absorb the message.

 Follow these strategies to make your video ads impossible for viewers to skip: